imnuvi/CheatBook/elixir/3_Lists_And_Recursion/Lists_and_recursion.md

 Now that we know about the head tail syntax, we can now construct a new list if we have a value and a list.

 Now lets write a function for finding the length of a list.
 Here we define a function which matches head | tail, and it does a recursive call to itself with its tail. or it matches an empty list where length is 0.

+<b><i>NOTE:</b></i> elixir has some crazy string representations. the double quote and single quote representations.
+In double quote notation, the string is stored in contiguous memory locations . but single quote strings are stored as lists with values.
+So <code>[ 99, 97, 116]</code> actually is a representation of 'cat'